Tenants Hotline (323) 522-9645

 There are a few ways 1st To report a bad landlord to the Multifamily Housing Complaint Line, call toll-free at (800) MULTI-70 (800) 685-8470) / TTY (800) 432-2209.
 Complaints of housing discrimination are handled by the Office of Fair Housing and Equal Opportunity (an office under HUD) at 1-800-669-9777.

-2nd File a complaint through the Union and its Website and one the Skid Row Tenants leader will take your report and address this issue with the Headquarters of AHF.
+2nd File a complaint through the Union and its Website and one the Tenants leader will take your report and address this issue with the Headquarters of your property.

 According to the California Civil Code (1940-1954.05), the landlord has the right to collect rent, withhold security deposit return in case of property damages, evictions in case of agreement breaches, and many more.